GENIE-BPC/intro_to_genieBPC/README.md

 - Samantha Brown
 - Jessica Lavery

-*Thank you to Hannah Fuchs and Karissa Whiting for contributions to this presentation.*
+*Thank you to Hannah Fuchs and Karissa Whiting for their contributions to this presentation.*

 ## Instructions for registering for a Synapse account to access GENIE BPC data